Netflix/metaflow/metaflow/plugins/kfp/README.md

     "KFP_RUN_URL_PREFIX" : "https://kubeflow.corp.dev.zg-aip.net" # prefix of the URL preceeding the run-id to generate correct links to the generated runs on your cluster

-    "KFP_SDK_NAMESPACE": "rent-zestimate"
+    "KFP_SDK_NAMESPACE": "example_namespace"
     "KFP_SDK_USERID": "[YOUR_NAME]@email.com"
 }
 ```

-NOTE: Also, if you provide either the KFP namespace or the user ID both in the config file/as environment vars (option 1) and in the CLI (option 2),
+NOTE: If you provide either the KFP namespace or the user ID both in the config file/as environment vars (option 1) and in the CLI (option 2),
 the CLI argument will be selected.
 This will allow for faster iteration for the AS.
 In the examples here, we have provided these arguments both
 in the CLI and as environment vars/config file values.
 Regarding the `api_namespace`, you can either provide it either through environment variables
 or through the CLI, and the CLI value will take precedence.
 However, if you don't provide it at either place, it will be defaulted to "kubeflow".